Najrul-Ansari/Insurance-Prediction/README.md

     12. Response - 1 : Customer is interested, 0 : Customer is not interested

-+ Objective - Create a ML Model to predict the heart disease.
++ Objective - Create a ML Model to predict whether a customer would be interested in Vehicle Insurance.

-+ Tools - Python code in Jupyter notebook, Powerpoint, Excel.
++ Tools - Python code in Jupyter notebook, Excel.

-+ Algorithm Used - Logistic Regression, Decision Trees, Random Forest, K-Nearest Neighbors, Support Vector Machines (SVM), Naive Bayes.
++ Algorithm Used - Logistic Regression, Decision Trees, Random Forest, K-Nearest Neighbors.

   + Logistic Regression - Logistic regression is a statistical method used for binary classification, which means predicting the probability of an observation belonging to one of two classes.
 Despite its name, logistic regression is a classification algorithm, not a regression algorithm.
 It is widely used in machine learning and statistics for tasks such as spam detection, medical diagnosis, and credit scoring.